Glover (video game): Re-releases

 In 2017, Piko Interactive, a game company focused on re-releasing old video games, physically acquired several properties from Atari SA including Glover.
 The company stated their intent to produce a re-release of Glover for newer platforms such as Steam, as well as finish and release the Nintendo 64 version of Glover 2.
 On March 7, 2022, Piko announced a remaster of Glover for modern computers built using the game's original source code.
 It was released via GOG and Steam on April 20, 2022, and will eventually be released on the upcoming Bleem!
 Store.
 On October 26, 2022, during the QUByte Connect 2022 presentation, a port of Glover for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, was announced to be in development by QUByte Interactive, in collaboration with Limited Run Games.
 The re-release launched on February 27, 2025.
+Metacritic listed the PS5 version as the eighth worst video game of 2025.

 A slightly modified version of Glover (64-bit) was ported to the Evercade platform in 2024.